Ellebin2/Trade_Deficit_Forecasting/README.md

 # Yubin Ye

-I am a  2022 fall Phd student in UC Riverside, interested in researching time series forecasting in methods of both econometrics and machine learning.
+I am a  2022 fall Phd student in UC Riverside
+- research: time series forecasting in methods of both econometrics and machine learning

 ### Education
 - Master’s degree in Economics, Boston University, 2021